Kalamazoo River: History

 In the late 1950s, a developer at the North Branch headwaters (Farwell and Pinehill Lakes) was allowed to build a dam which raised the level of both of those lakes so that he might operate a commercial marina.
-The dam caused many soil sediments to enter the lake through the raised water level and resultant erosion.
-The residents of Farwell Lake have been very actively working to restore the once pristine quality of that lake.
-A municipal area sewer system branch has been added and great efforts are being made to educate lake users about keeping fuels, lawn chemicals and fertilizers, etc. out of the water.
-The property owners are hopeful that the dam will be removed and allow the headwaters to flow naturally again and restore the lake to its natural sandy shoreline.
+The dam caused soil sediments to enter the lake through the raised water level and resultant erosion.
+The residents of Farwell Lake have been working to restore the quality of that lake.
+A municipal area sewer system branch has been added, in addition to efforts to educate lake users about keeping fuel, lawn chemicals, and fertilizers, etc. out of the water.
+The property owners are hopeful that the dam will be removed and that would allow the headwaters to flow naturally again and restore the lake to its natural sandy shoreline.

 Although the word Kalamazoo appears to be Native American in origin, the exact meaning is obscure and various definitions have been suggested.